Work-Based Learning Incentive (WBLI)

 How do I apply?

 Please complete the form at the top of this page.
 You will be notified via email of your acceptance into the program.
-Once accepted, you must sign an agreement with more details to guide you through eligible expenses and onboarding material.
+Once accepted, you will receive onboarding material along with the documents and reporting to complete for reimbursement.
 The Arvada Chamber team is committed to your success and will be available to answer any questions and support you as you navigate defining your work-based learning goals and reimbursement requests.
 Unfortunately, funds are limited to $400,000 in total disbursements and will be awarded on a first-come, first-served basis.

 I don’t have any programs like this at my company but I’m interested!
 How do I learn more about the eligible activities?